 RUN command in your

 Here's an example showing how to redirect

 To get more details about the various types of redirects that can be achieved, see the documentation within the

 redirects-map.conf in place, you also need to include it in your

 nginx.dockerfile in order to get the configuration file into your build.

 COPY redirects-map.conf /etc/nginx/redirects-map.conf

-Environment variables are meant to do common behavior changes of php.
+Environment variables are meant to contain common information for the